broadinstitute/cromwell/docs/execution/ExecutionTwists.md

 7. Actor system shuts down.
 8. JVM exits.

 This multi-stage process is designed to minimize the risk of data loss during shutdown.
-However in order to prevent this process to last forever, each stage (called phase) has its own timeout.
+However in order to prevent this process from lasting forever, each stage (called phase) has its own timeout.
 If the phase does not complete within the given timeout, actors will be forcefully stopped and the next phase will start.

 This logic is implemented using [Akka Coordinated Shutdown Extension](http://doc.akka.io/docs/akka/current/scala/actors.html#coordinated-shutdown).
+Currently Cromwell is running [version 2.5.4](https://doc.akka.io/docs/akka/2.5.4/scala/actors.html#coordinated-shutdown).
 It comes with a set of pre-defined phases, that can be added on and modified.
 Those phases can be linked together to form a Graph.
 Cromwell shutdown graphs looks as such:

 ![Scaladoc](CromwellShutdownProcess.png)